cvmoretti/new-relic-mcp/README.md

 Replace `/YOUR/PROJECT/PATH/` with the output from `pwd`.

+**For Cursor IDE:** Settings → Features → Model Context Protocol → Edit Configuration
+**For other clients:** Refer to your client's MCP configuration documentation

-### 4. Restart Cursor
+### 4. Restart Your Client

-Completely restart Cursor IDE to activate the MCP integration.
+Completely restart your MCP client to activate the integration.

 ## 🛠️ Available Tools